-- 8.1 As a responsible data controller, the Council always ensures that personal data we hold is safeguarded pursuant with the Data Protection Act 2018 and the General Data Protection Regulation. - 8.2 The Council will use data to ensure that we are protected from any cases of suspected fraud, bribery or corruption as well as money laundering and identify those involved. - 8.3 Any workers contacted by the CFID, Internal Audit or Legal Services as part of a criminal investigation must provide any Council data held in any form (paper or electronically).
-Council workers must not tell anyone that they have been asked for any material for an investigation, unless permitted to by the CFID, Internal Audit or Legal Services. - 8.4 Any concerns workers may have about releasing information should be directed to the Assistant Director for Fraud & Investigation, Head of Internal Audit, Director of Finance and Resources or Director of Legal and Democratic Services.
+- 8.1 As a responsible data controller, the Council always ensures that personal data we hold is safeguarded in accordance with the Data Protection Act 2018 and the General Data Protection Regulation. - 8.2 The Council will use data to ensure that we are protected from any cases of suspected fraud, bribery or corruption as well as money laundering and identify those involved. - 8.3 Any workers contacted by the CFID, Internal Audit or Legal Services as part of a criminal investigation must provide any Council data held in any form (paper or electronically).
+Council workers must not tell anyone that they have been asked for any material for an investigation, unless permitted to by the CFID, Internal Audit or Legal Services. - 8.4 Any concerns workers may have about releasing information should be directed to the Assistant Director for Fraud & Investigation, Head of Internal Audit, Strategic Director (Finance & Resources) or Strategic Director (Legal & Democratic Services).